abuokoene/images-in-readme/README.md

 # images-in-readme
-Use github to host images
+Use github to host images.